What is Complement Clause? [6 Types]

-Using the term ‘complement’ changes the lens through which we see the function of the clause: We now see it as a completer of the meaning of words and phrases and not as a noun filling in different slots such as subject, object, etc. (Most grammar books classify dependent clause as noun, relative, and adverb, but few classify them as complement, relative, and adverb.)
+Using the term complement changes the lens through which we see the function of the clause: We now see it as a completer of the meaning of words and phrases and not as a noun filling in different slots such as subject, object, etc.

 Let’s look at what all a complement clause can complement.
 You can tally these with different functions of a noun clause, and you’ll hardly find any difference.
 We’re essentially looking at the same thing through a different lens.